-We're a not-for-profit organisation whose purpose is be the heart of campus life and have served the University of Sydney community since 1874.
+USU is not-for-profit organisation whose purpose is be the heart of campus life and we've been doing that since 1874.

-We provide key programs, services and facilities that enhance campus life for the many thousands who join ACCESS and interact with us.
+USU provides key programs, services and facilities that enhance campus life for the many thousands who join and interact with us.
 All income the USU receives is reinvested in our organisation for the benefit of current and future members of the University community.

 To provide the best university experience in Australia.